Cvikli/AISH.jl/README.md

 Lot of them is already ready...
 Most of them was written by the AISH itself!
 (Real singularity is here yeah XD Literally I have to put the features described here to the code and merge the solution)
 ## TODO
-- RAG (EasyRAG)
+- [ ] RAG (EasyRAG)
-- GUI (AIApp)
+- [-] GUI (AIApp)
-- BENCHMARKING advanced even modular...
+- [ ] BENCHMARKING advanced even modular...
-- FINE TUNEING
+- [ ] FINE TUNEING
-- token + cost(maybe calculation?) + elapsed time registration for messages...
+- [ ] token + cost(maybe calculation?) + elapsed time registration for messages...
-- If you don't want to WRITE out the entire file THEN find a new way of diff patch model!
+- [ ] If you don't want to WRITE out the entire file THEN find a new way of diff patch model!
 So we should create a sort of patch... or another diff view which would be possible to be used with meld!
-- layered AI... so we would have one that produce sh blocks but the internal core should talk with code blocks later on.
+- [ ] layered AI... so we would have one that produce sh blocks but the internal core should talk with code blocks later on.
-- simplify the answer... shorter... filter sentences should be minimized!
+- [ ] simplify the answer... shorter... filter sentences should be minimized!
-- forbid the system to generate this many extra token!
+- [ ] forbid the system to generate this many extra token!
 Also the bare minimum is to forbid the AI to create ```sh_run_results blocks...
-- LIVE modification...
+- [ ] LIVE modification...
 So it could even eval the running function....
 THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
 BUT nice feature... :D
--  Thinking should be an interactive line that shows basically progress...
+- [ ] Thinking should be an interactive line that shows basically progress...
 But in the end it disappear

-✓ STREAMING anthropic claude
+- [x] STREAMING anthropic claude

-✓ Multi SH can be handled
+- [x] Multi SH can be handled

-✓ Update the SYSTEM_PROMPT AS THE FILES CHANGE
+- [x] Update the SYSTEM_PROMPT AS THE FILES CHANGE
-✓ DIFF view!!
+- [x] DIFF view!!
 VERY narrow version... so literally the characters those changes...
 Also using colors. compare!!
-✓ error management...
+- [x] error management...
 Claude is down... then...
-✓ BENCHMARKING basic...
+- [x] BENCHMARKING basic...
 LLMLeaderboard
-✓ READLINE repair like you did before with REPL!
+- [x] READLINE repair like you did before with REPL!
-✓ modify the cat > ... to meld...
+- [x] modify the cat > ... to meld...
-✓ configuring the project throught command line arguments: PROJECT_PATH ✓ project file search improvement.
+- [x] configuring the project throught command line arguments: PROJECT_PATH
+- [x] project file search improvement.
-✓ default arg to be the project path...
+- [x] default arg to be the project path...
-✓ the sshresult is somehow duplicating...
+- [x] the sshresult is somehow duplicating...
-✓ Multiline input is necessary....
+- [x] Multiline input is necessary....
-✓ cd into the project path... so everything will be realtive to that! :D ✓ empty run
+- [x] cd into the project path... so everything will be realtive to that! :D
+- [x] empty run
-✓ ctrl + c handling...
+- [x] ctrl + c handling...
-✓ multilanguage support
+- [x] multilanguage support
-✓ resume conversation
+- [x] resume conversation

--Default talks like:
+-[ ] Default talks like:
-  - What should I know about this solution...
+  - [ ] What should I know about this solution...
-  - format the code... improve spacing
+  - [ ] format the code... improve spacing
-  - simplify the code...without changing the behaviour
+  - [ ] simplify the code...without changing the behaviour
-  - take all the using and import into the include.jl main file.
+  - [ ] take all the using and import into the include.jl main file.

 THE DEFAULT TALKS IS BASICALLY C O T!...
 OMG :D OMG omg... omg... in the end it all breaks down to "chains with confirmations by the US!"
 Finding what "stable state can we manually automatically validate" and traveling from stable states to stable states...

-- work till the task isn't ready CoT problem ->
+- [ ] work till the task isn't ready CoT problem ->
-  - solve
+  - [ ] solve
-  - how to run
+  - [ ] how to run
-  - how to test
+  - [ ] how to test
-  - did it succeed?
+  - [ ] did it succeed?
-  - jump to 1.
+  - [ ] jump to 1.
 - multilanguage support.
 So for now Julia... next Javascript.. next python... next DOCS for it... so it will be up for the community!

-- AI assistent functionalities
+- [ ] AI assistent functionalities
-  - mail read
+  - [ ] mail read
-  - organizing calendar
+  - [ ] organizing calendar
-  - organizing TODO list
+  - [ ] organizing TODO list
-  - messenger communication automation
+  - [ ] messenger communication automation
-  - website/internet search and surfing
+  - [ ] website/internet search and surfing

-- we need custom benchmark examples...
+- [ ] we need custom benchmark examples...
-- - like modifying the code to achieve a state...
+  - [ ] like modifying the code to achieve a state...
-- - test cases should be automatically generated on codebases.
+  - [ ] test cases should be automatically generated on codebases.
 If it reach the appropriate state in 1 prompt or not.
 Also we should modify the prompt till it would be achievable by human.
-- - sh code modification and code validation...
+  - [ ] sh code modification and code validation...
-- - also maybe CoT... so it could solve in certain steps.
+  - [ ] also maybe CoT... so it could solve in certain steps.
 We would accept longer resolution (Feature: CoT is required for this)

 # Why Julia?